Gab12123/DevOps/README.md

 service/redis-services created
 ```

-Then you have to get the services and should see something like this :
+You have to get the services (*kubectl get services) and you should see something like this :
 ![K8S get services](images/k8sgetservices.png)

-Once obtained, you need to make sure that the clusterIP address of the redis-server service is the same as in the environment variable of redis in (k8s/deployment.yaml).
+Once obtained, you need to make sure that the **clusterIP address of the redis-server service is the same as in the environment variable of redis** in (k8s/deployment.yaml).
 If not replace it and re-apply *deployment.yaml*

 When you get pods, you should obtain :
 ![K8S get pods](images/k8sgetpods.png)